Skidaway-io/SplunkDashboards/README.md

 ## Prerequisites

-- A Linux system (EC2 instance with Amazon Linux or any other Linux distribution)
+- A Linux or Mac system
 - Root or sudo access
 - Splunk Enterprise installer tarball (`.tgz` file) obtained separately
-- The `anomaly_hub.xml` dashboard file from the Snowflake app Tempo project

 ## What the Script Does